syahzul/valet-linux/readme.md

 In other words, a blazing fast Laravel development environment that uses roughly 7mb of RAM.
 Valet *for Linux* isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

+## Supported Linux Distributions
+    - Ubuntu and Derivates like: Linux Mint, elementaryOS, ZorinOS, etc
+    - Arch Linux and Derivates like: Manjaro, Astergos, etc
+    - Fedora and near Derivates

 ## Official Documentation

 Documentation for Valet can be found on the [Laravel website](http://laravel.com/docs/5.2/valet).